Novartis AG (NVS) Pivotal CTL019 6-Month Follow-Up Data Show Durable Remission Rates In Children, Young Adults With R/R B-Cell ALL

+- Advances in CTL019 and ELIANA result from global CAR-T cell therapy collaboration with the University of Pennsylvania

+- CTL019 is manufactured using cryopreserved leukapheresis which, in the ELIANA trial, enabled the treatment of patients in 25 sites across four continents

-EAST HANOVER, N.J., June 23, 2017 /PRNewswire/ -- Novartis today announced updated results from the ELIANA clinical trial demonstrating CTL019 (tisagenlecleucel) remission rates are maintained at six months in relapsed/refractory (r/r) pediatric and young adult patients with B-cell acute lymphoblastic leukemia (ALL).
+Basel, June 23, 2017 - Novartis today announced updated results from the ELIANA clinical trial demonstrating CTL019 (tisagenlecleucel) remission rates are maintained at six months in relapsed/refractory (r/r) pediatric and young adult patients with B-cell acute lymphoblastic leukemia (ALL).
 These data from this pivotal trial of CTL019 show that 83% (52 of 63; 95% confidence interval [CI]: 71%-91%) of patients achieved complete remission (CR) or CR with incomplete blood count recovery within three months of infusion.
-No minimal residual disease (MRD) was detected among responding patients1.
-MRD, which measures the elimination of residual disease in the blood and bone marrow at the molecular level following treatment, is important because it may be an indicator of potential relapse2.
-Results from this study of CTL019 an investigational chimeric antigen receptor T cell (CAR-T) therapy will be presented at the European Hematology Association (EHA) Annual Meeting (Abstract #S476; Saturday, June 24, 4:00 PM CEST).
+No minimal residual disease (MRD) was detected among responding patients[1].
+MRD, which measures the elimination of residual disease in the blood and bone marrow at the molecular level following treatment, is important because it may be an indicator of potential relapse[2].
+Results from this study of CTL019 - an investigational chimeric antigen receptor T cell (CAR-T) therapy - will be presented at the European Hematology Association (EHA) Annual Meeting (Abstract #S476; Saturday, June 24, 4:00 PM CEST).

 "The updated CTL019 ELIANA data illustrating early observed response rates that have held steady over six months' time are exciting findings.
 Durability is an important measure for children and young adults with relapsed or refractory B-cell ALL, and we are truly encouraged by the results of this study," said lead investigator Stephan Grupp, MD, PhD, the Yetta Deitch Novotny Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania (Penn), and Director of the Cancer Immunotherapy Frontier Program at the Children's Hospital of Philadelphia (CHOP).